kaosagnt/ansible-everyday/README.md

 # Kaosagnt's Ansible Everyday Utils #

-This project contains many of the Ansible playbooks that I use daily as a Systems Administrator in the persute of easy server task automation.
+This project contains many of the Ansible playbooks that I use daily as a Systems Administrator in the pursuit of easy server task automation.

 ## Installation ##